Procedure of an Indoor Positioning Project in 8 Steps

 3 | Selection of Technology

 The selection of the method and hardware for indoor positioning is of central importance for the project.
 A distinction here is made between a client-based and server-based approach.
-The technology we use are in most cases beacons, Wi-Fi, Ultra-wideband (UWB), RFID and/or infsoft Locator Nodes and infsoft Locator Tags, respectively.
+The technology we use are in most cases beacons, Wi-Fi, Ultra-wideband (UWB) and/or RFID tags in conjunction with infsoft Locator Nodes and optionally infsoft Locator Beacons.
 It always depends on the intended purpose and the conditions on site.

 - Server-based: Positioning takes place via infsoft Locator Nodes or infsoft Locator Tags that receive positioning signals and forward them to the infsoft LocAware platform®.
 The server then calculates the respective locations.
 An app is not required.
 Examples: route analyses, asset and person tracking, generation of movement profiles.